Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming: Numerical experiments

 As problem (\ref{equ:index_lp}) has non-fixed recourse, we apply linear decision rules to the decision variables $\bm x_{t}(\cdot)$, $t\in[T]$, which are multiplied with some uncertain parameters.
 On the other hand, we may utilize quadratic decision rules on $s_t(\cdot)$ and $w_t(\cdot)$, $t\in[T]$, as they are not multipled with any uncertain parameters.
 With minimum modification, the copositive approach introduced in Section \ref{sec:multi-stage} can be applied and, accordingly, we can solve the semidefinite approximation which results from replacing the copositive cone $\COP(\K)$ with the inner approximation $\IA(\K)$ defined in (\ref{equ:innercone}).
 We denote our approach by LQDR.
 We compare LQDR with the scheme proposed by Ben-Tal et al.~(BGGN)~where we replace the cone $\COP(\K)$ with the inner approximation $\AS(\K)$ defined in~(\ref{equ:ascone}), and with polynomial decision rule scheme of degree~$3$ (PDR3).

 All experimental results are averaged over 25 randomly generated instances.
+We utilize the mechanism in~\cite{Hanasusanto.Kuhn.2013} to set up the parameters and to generate the random instances.
 For each instance, $\bm f$ is set to the vector of all ones, while each entry of $\bm F$ is sampled uniformly from the interval~$[-1,1]$.
 We further normalize each row of $\bm F$ such that the sum of the absolute values in each row equals to 1.
 We test the different schemes on problem instances with planning horizons $T = 1$, $3$, $6$, $9$, $12$, $15$, and $18$.
 Note that PDR3 can only solve instances up to $T=3$.
 Table~\ref{tab:index_value} reports the statistics of relative gaps between the optimal values obtained from LQDR and those from the two alternative approximation schemes, while Table~\ref{tab:index_time} shows the average computation times for all three approximation schemes.
 As indicated in Table~\ref{tab:index_value}, the relative gap between LQDR and BGGN increases with the planning horizon, where the largest average improvement of $18.2\%$ is observed for $T=18$.
 On the other hand, LQDR generates similar performance to PLDR3 but with significantly less computational effort.

+We also assess the quality of the decision rules obtained from the different approximation methods by evaluating their worst-case risks.
+As in the inventory control problem, the index tracking problem has a non-fixed recourse.
+We adopt the same simulation procedure by using 10,000 sample trajectories from the uncertainty set to estimate the worst-case risks.
+Table~\ref{tab:index_sim} reports the statistics of relative gaps between the worst-case-scenario risk of our method and BGGN and PDR3.
+We find that the proposed PLDR scheme provides substantial average improvements over BGGN method.